 If you’ve shared your budget and priorities with a vendor, and they continue to push and pressure you with fear-mongering or budget-shaming tactics, do yourself a favor and walk away.
 You want to work with vendors who respect you and value you as a client, not just as a paycheck.
 Keep the wise words from one of the world’s top wedding planners, Mindy Weiss in mind when selecting your vendor team: “The first rule for choosing vendors is to avoid those who suggest that your budget isn’t sufficient.
 The planning process should be about taking your ideas and making them work.”

-In the meantime, we're here to serve as a safe space for practical wedding planning advice.
-Be sure to join our Facebook group to get support from like-minded brides and grooms-to-be!
+In the meantime, we’re here to serve as a safe space for practical wedding planning advice.
+Be sure to join our community to get support from like-minded brides and grooms-to-be!